InvadingOctopus/octopuskit/README.md

     JoystickControlledForceComponent() ])
 ```

-🛠 *Advanced: Using a custom "script" to change the animation based on player movement*
+🛠 *Advanced: Using a custom closure to change the animation based on player movement*

 ```swift
 // Add a component that executes the supplied closure every frame.